muspelheim/blog.padniuk.com/content/blog/2021/2021-02-26/index.en.md

 ### Step 2: Cocoa Butter
   ![](./../../../assets/posts/2021-02-26/media/458b484b62927477c18d5617922658075fcd16f55c7f77eb6f31bc7dd92e55b1.jpg)

-Cocoa butter for work will suit in essence anyone.
+You can buy any cocoa butter.
+There are lot of manufacturers, such as Callebaut, Cacao Barry, CherRubbere, etc.

 Cocoa butter is colorless, translucent.
 To work it needs to be painted in the desired colors.
-To stain you need 100 grams of oil, 5 grams of fat-soluble dye.
+To stain you need 100 grams of cocoa butter, 5 grams of fat-soluble dye.

 Since chocolate contains a percentage of cocoa butter, the principle of working with cocoa butter is similar.
-To start in the microwave, melt the cocoa butter to a temperature of 50-55 degrees Celsius.
-Pour the necessary amount of dye into the oil and punch through with a blender.
+To start in the microwave, melt the cocoa butter to a temperature of 50-55C degrees Celsius.
+Pour the necessary amount of dye into the cocoa butter and punch through with a blender.
 I recommend pouring in and punching a little bit, controlling the color.
-After breaking through, the oil must be drained through a viscose napkin, so that no dye particles are caught when coloring the mold.
-Then reheat to 50-55 degrees colored dye and quickly cool to 26-27 degrees in glassware, heat the hairdryer to 29-30 degrees and can use or pour into plastic containers for storage.
+After breaking through, the cocoa butter must be drained through a viscose napkin, so that no dye particles are caught when coloring the mold.
+Then reheat to 50-55C degrees colored dye and quickly cool to 26-27C degrees in glassware, heat the hairdryer to 29-30C degrees and can use or pour into plastic containers for storage.

   ![I mix a lot of basic color, and then I make the accompanying](./../../../assets/posts/2021-02-26/media/973a0adfc091eb6b30dcd91e7dede4f67089d9a5ce99b58f55c95df5a97ad75b.jpg)